Updated on 1/9/2021 to discuss newer software versions.

 A hands-free coding environment has a lot of moving parts, which can be overwhelming at first.
 This post will teach you how to set up the basic voice recognition environment.
 I also use eye tracking, but I’ll cover that in a separate post.

 To begin with, install Dragon NaturallySpeaking, the voice recognition engine.
 Sadly, it’s only available for Windows, so you’ll have to do Linux development using a virtual machine or remote access (see my post for advice).
 There are two Dragon/Windows combinations I recommend.
-Most folks will be happiest using Windows 10 with Dragon 14, simply because it works well enough and Windows 10 is a major upgrade from 8.1.
+Most folks will be happiest using Windows 10 with Dragon 14 or 15, simply because it works well enough and Windows 10 is a major upgrade from 8.1.
 If you decide to go with Dragon 15, have a look at my recent post for installation and setup advice.
 If you don’t mind using an older version of Windows, I recommend Windows 7 or 8 with Dragon 12 (and of those two, Windows 8 is slightly more buggy with Dragon than 7).
-Later versions of Dragon (13 and 14) don’t support select-and-say in most apps, which is a significant limitation (this lets you easily make edits on the last utterance you just dictated with built-in commands).
-Do not under any circumstances use Dragon 15, which does not work with the third-party extensions that you will need.
-Hopefully Nuance fixes this in future versions of Dragon …
+Later versions of Dragon (13+) don’t support select-and-say in most apps, which is a significant limitation (this lets you easily make edits on the last utterance you just dictated with built-in commands).

 I recommend investing in a good microphone; I recommend either Sennheiser ME3 or TableMike.
 These are not cheap (about $200), but the microphone matters a lot: Dragon can be frustrating, so you want to do everything you can to minimize that.